JudeMartin/Hadoop/README.md

         $sqoop-version

 =======================================>Transfering data from MySql to HDFS via Scoop Installation

+    Mysql is running on the local host and Hadoop on the Virtual Machine

    Step 1: Grant all permissions to the user in MySql
             command : GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION; // root is the username